smcclab/smc-course/_assessments/02-portfolio.md

 - We mark portfolios from your PDF and diary videos, don't assume we can dive into your repo and make sure your PDF looks the way you expect.
-- Please include a record of the "main thing" you did in each week's reflection either as a screenshot (if Pd) or a code listing (if Gibber).
+- Please include a record of the "main thing" you did in each week's reflection either as a screenshot or a code listing.
 You can store images directly in any of the `week-N` or `portfolio-N` folders.
 The code won't count towards your word count.
 - The PDF works best with headings starting from one-pound-sign-level (e.g., `#